Updated August 5, 2023

-Ticket granting, the ticket is encrypted only with the secret key of the ticket-granting server; hence only the ticket-granting server can open a ticket-granting ticket.
-Because of this ticket-granting server believes that the message comes from the indeed client.
+Ticket granting, the ticket is encrypted only with the secret key of the ticket-granting server; hence only the ticket-granting server can open a ticket-granting ticket because the ticket-granting server believes the message comes from the indeed client.
 The session authentication server encrypted the ticket-granting ticket and session key.

-An authentication server encrypts it using the secret key, which is derived from the client’s password.
-Hence the only client can open the package and retrieve the ticket Granting Ticket.
+An authentication server encrypts it using the secret key derived from the client’s password.
+Hence only the client can open the package and retrieve the Granting ticket.

-In this case, the Attacker can try and obtain the client’s first message and can attempt a reply attack.
+In this case, the attacker can try to obtain the client’s first message and attempt a reply attack.
 However, this would fail as the client message contains an encrypted timestamp, and the attacker cannot replace the time stamp as he does not have the session key.

 Step 3: User Contacts X for Accessing the Server

 A client sends KAB to X to create a session with X. For secure communication, the client forward KAB encrypted with X’s secret key to X. X can access KAB.
-To protect from a reply attack, the client sends a timestamp to X, which is encrypted with KAB.
+To protect from a reply attack, the client sends a timestamp to X, encrypted with KAB.
 X uses his secret key to obtain the information; he uses KAB to decrypt the stamp value from this information.
-Then X adds 1 into the timestamp value, encrypts it using KAB, and sends it to the client.
-The client then opens the packet and verify the stamp incremented by X. From this process, the client ensures that the X received the same KAB, which the client sends.
+Then X adds 1 to the timestamp value, encrypts it using KAB, and sends it to the client.
+The client then opens the packet and verifies the stamp incremented by X. From this process; the client ensures that X received the same KAB the client sends.

 Now client and X can communicate with each other securely.
-Both use shared secret key KAB yo encrypt the data when sending and decrypt the message using the same key.
-Suppose that the client may want to communicate with another server Y; in that case, the client just n3d to obtain another secret key from the Ticket Granting Server.
-After obtaining the secret key, he can communicate with Y similarly as we have discussed in the case of X. If the client may communicate again with X, he can use the same previous key; there is no need to generate a ticket every time.
-Only for the first time, he needs to obtain the ticket.
+Both use a shared secret key KAB to encrypt the data when sending and decrypt the message using the same key.
+Suppose that the client may want to communicate with another server Y; in that case, the client n3d to obtain another secret key from the Ticket Granting Server.
+After receiving the secret key, he can communicate with Y similarly, as we have discussed in the case of X. If the client may communicate again with X, he can use the same previous key; there is no need to generate a ticket every time, only for the first time he needs to obtain the ticket.